Tropical Storm Agatha: Guatemala

+On May 30, a large sinkhole approximately 65 ft in diameter and 300 ft deep occurred in Guatemala City's Zona 2.
+The sinkhole occurred because of a combination of reasons, including Tropical Storm Agatha, the Pacaya Volcano eruption, and leakage from sewer pipes.
+The geologic formation appeared suddenly, destroying a three-story building.
+Officials compared the event to another Guatemalan sinkhole collapse in 2007, which may also have been formed by ruptured sewage pipes.
+Torrential rains from the storm widened the cavity, eventually causing the collapse of the sinkhole.
+The sinkhole formed due to volcanic pumice deposits, upon which Guatemala City is built.
+These deposits were unconsolidated and of low density, allowing easy erosion.
+According to Sam Bonis, a geologist at Dartmouth College, leaking pipes went unfixed long enough to create the conditions necessary for sinkhole formation because of city zoning regulations and building codes.
+Bonis also says that the Guatemala City sinkhole is a misnomer: sinkholes have natural causes, but this one was mainly artificial.
+In addition, according to Bonis, sinkholes are usually formed from limestone, but there is no limestone hundreds of metres underneath Guatemala City.
+The sinkhole appeared almost perfectly round and seemed to defy reality, raising significant concerns about the structural integrity of the surrounding area and the impact of urban development on natural landscapes.
+There is controversy regarding the classification of the 2010 Guatemala City incident.
+Some experts believe it's a "piping feature" incident and should not be considered a sinkhole, because "the hole was not made by the same ecological processes as a sinkhole."

 Deadly mudslide in San Miguel Escobar.

 Following the catastrophic damage caused by Agatha, Guatemalan officials began evacuating numerous residents from areas at-risk from flooding and landslides.
 By May 31, an estimated 150,000 people were relocated, of which 36,000 had been placed in shelters.
 The number of evacuees gradually rose throughout the following weeks, with a total of 162,857 people having been evacuated.
 Officials in the country declared a state of emergency during the afternoon of May 29 as conditions worsened.
 Many rivers in the country were already swollen and close to over-topping their banks.
 Many other homes were destroyed in widespread floods and dozens of emergency rescues had to be made.

 Mexico

 Throughout southern Mexico, Agatha produced strong winds and heavy rain, as well as high waves, estimated between 2 and 4 m high.
 At least 120 families were evacuated from southeastern Chiapas, near where the storm made landfall.
 A yellow alert was also declared for the state as significant flooding was anticipated.